-If you are experiencing audio delays on your conversations it’s most likely related to the response times you’re getting from the VoIP server servicing your ATA.
-For all means audio delay should be less than 150 ms – anything more and you’ll start to notice conversations are a bit off.
-A good tool to troubleshoot this is http://voiptest.8×8.com/ while it won’t fix the issue itself, if you run it a few times it may show that the internet connection can’t keep a reliable VoIP connection.
-Could be an indication of the upload channel is operating at capacity; data transfer applications such as bit-torrent should be disabled if the upload stream cannot be increased.
-Sometimes it can be the ATA itself that needs changing, either new firmware or configuration tweaking.
-Occasionally it may just be the provider itself cannot provide reliable service in that exchange location for a combination of factors.
+If you experience audio delays in conversations it’s most likely related to the response times you’re getting from the VoIP server servicing your ATA.
+The Jitter has to be less than 50 ms; anything more and the conversations are a bit off.
+A good tool to troubleshoot this is http://voiptest.8×8.com/ Use it a few times and it will show if the internet connection can keep a reliable VoIP communication.
+Consider that applications such as bit-torrent or streaming services like Netflix shall be factored in.
+The VoIP adapter from time-to-time does require updates, either new firmware or just configuration tweaking.
+Sometimes, the VoIP provider can’t provide reliable service for a combination of factors.

-Majority of the cases where there is no audio is related to firewall setting on the internet router.
-You need specific information from your VoIP provider, that is the SIP signaling ports (for example SIP is traditionally assigned to: UDP ports 5060 and 5061) and the RTP port range they use for voice traffic.
-RTP port ranges are also UDP, but may vary in range amongst different providers.
-Finally find out if any other additional ports would be required for their service.
+When a VoIP phone call there is no audio is likely related to a firewall setting on the internet router.
+You do need specific information from the VoIP phone provider.
+For example, the SIP signaling ports (for example SIP is traditionally assigned to UDP ports 5060 and 5061) and the RTP (Real-Time Protocol) port range they use for voice traffic.
+RTP port ranges are also UDP and vary in range amongst different providers.
+Finally, review if any more ports are required for their service.

 VoIP Tips: Keeping a 24×7 Internet Connection @ Home